Julia-Wagner/PipeTracker/README.md

 # **Planning**

-I tried to structure my planning phase using the 5 UX planes - strategy, scope, structure, skeleton and surface.
-The planning process was iterative and while getting a better idea of the project´s scope and speaking to my customer about his needs for the application these planes changed creating a user-centered design for PipeTracker.
+I structured my planning phase using the 5 UX planes - strategy, scope, structure, skeleton, and surface.
+The planning process was iterative.
+While gaining a better understanding of the project's scope and discussing my customer's needs for the application, these planes evolved, creating a user-centered design for PipeTracker.

 ## **Strategy Plane**